What Actually Happens When You Have a Filling?

 How is a cavity filled?

-The dentist will then fill the hole with whichever filling material is being used.
-In the case of composite fillings a bright light is shone on to the material to harden and strengthen it.
+With composite fillings, less of the tooth needs to be removed.
+In the case of composite fillings. a bright light is shone on to the material to harden and strengthen it.
+This process is also known as curing.

 Your dentist will then check how well your filling fits with the rest of your teeth by asking you to bite down on a piece of carbon paper.
 If necessary a dental drill will be used to improve the shape of the tooth.